| More Information|

 and want to get started now, please click here to see how quickly and easily you can be up and running with your new Virginia corporation.

-This webpage will explain the process of
+This page will explain the process of

 forming a Virginia corporation.
-If you're interested in forming a Virginia

 Forming a Virginia corporation is